openstack/ironic-specs/specs/approved/sighup_on_ironic_services.rst

 ironic supports SIGHUP, operators might assume (incorrectly) that this applies to all configuration options, so we should make other configuration options available in a timely fashion.

+The value of a mutable configuration option should not be cached; or at least, if it is cached, the value must be updated upon a SIGHUP occurrence.

 Alternatives
 ------------